Not Only Rewards But Also Constraints: Applications on Legged Robot Locomotion: Experimental Results

 \subsection{Comparison with the Reward-only Framework}

 We compare the generalizability of our framework and the reward-only framework, which is dominantly used in previous works on legged robot locomotion \cite{lee2020blind, miki2022perception, ji2022concurrent, choi2023deformable}.
-The reward terms and hyperparameters used for the reward-only framework are based on the previous works by Ji et al.\cite{ji2022concurrent} and Choi et al. \cite{choi2023deformable}, and are laboriously engineered for robust control performance on the Raibo robot.
-There were a total of twelve reward terms utilized, each with highly calibrated reward coefficients.
-The reward terms are command tracking, air time, foot clearance, orthogonal velocity, torque usage, joint velocity, joint acceleration, nominal configuration, hip joint usage, action smoothness, foot slippage, and undesired body contact.
+The reward terms and hyperparameters used for the reward-only framework are based on the previous works by Ji et al.\cite{ji2022concurrent} and Choi et al. \cite{choi2023deformable}.
+There were a total of twelve reward terms and they were designed for task completion (i.e., command tracking), physical constraints' satisfaction (i.e., undesirable body contact, joint velocity, joint acceleration, joint torque, action smoothness), and style constraints' satisfaction (i.e., air time, foot slippage, foot clearance, nominal configuration, hip joint usage, orthogonal velocity).
+Adequate reward coefficients for each term were laboriously engineered for robust control performance on the Raibo robot while satisfying all physical constraints.
 TRPO was used for policy optimization.